Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-2.md

 ### Estimated Time: 60 minutes

 ### Introduction:
-In this previous challenge, you did a successful hosting of the application using GitHub repository and GitHub Actions for Continuous Integration and Continuous Delivery.
+In this previous challenge, you successfully hosted the application using the GitHub repository and GitHub Actions for Continuous Integration and Continuous Delivery.
 In this challenge, you are a DevSecOps engineer tasked with ensuring the security of the Contoso Traders application hosted on GitHub.
 In this challenge, your goal is to mitigate risks in dependencies and secure sensitive data using advanced security features provided by GitHub.

 You need to focus on completing the implementation of the below-mentioned security features.

 **Code Scanning**: Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
-Any problems identified by the analysis are shown in GitHub.
+Any problems identified by the analysis are shown on GitHub.
 You can use code scanning to find, triage, and prioritize fixes for existing problems in your code.
 Code scanning also prevents developers from introducing new problems

 **CodeQL**: CodeQL is the code analysis engine developed by GitHub to automate security checks.
-You can analyze your code using CodeQL and display the results as code scanning alerts.
+You can analyze your code using CodeQL and display the results as code-scanning alerts.

 **Repository security advisories**: Repository security advisories allow repository maintainers to privately discuss and fix a security vulnerability in a project.

 ## Accessing GitHub

-1. To access the and login to GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.
+1. To access and login to GitHub, open the Edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.

-2. Sign in to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.
+2. Sign in to GitHub by clicking on the **Sign in** button in the top right corner of the GitHub home page.

-3. On the **Sign into GitHub tab** you will see a login screen, enter the following email/username and then click on **Next**.
+3. On the **Sign into GitHub tab**, you will see a login screen.
+Enter the following email/username and then click on **Next**.

    - **Email/Username:**